-Suicide bomber kills 20, wounds 96 at mosque in NW Pakistan
+Suicide bomber kills 27, wounds 147 at mosque in NW Pakistan

+Most of the casualties were policemen and police officers as the targeted mosque is located within a sprawling compound, which also serves as the city’s police headquarters.

-No one immediately claimed responsibility for the bombing, said Saddique Khan, a senior police official in Peshawar who gave the latest casualty tolls, but the Pakistani Taliban have been blamed in similar suicide attacks in the past.
+No one immediately claimed responsibility for the bombing, said Saddique Khan, a senior police official in Peshawar, but the Pakistani Taliban have been blamed in similar suicide attacks in the past.
+As the number of casualties rose, Peshawar police chief Ijaz Khan gave the latest tolls.

-The bomber detonated his suicide vest as some 150 worshipers — including many policemen from nearby police offices — were praying inside.
+The bomber detonated his suicide vest as some 200 worshipers were praying inside or heading to the mosque for prayers.
+The police compound is located in a high-security zone in Peshawar, along with several government buildings, and it was unclear how the bomber managed to penetrate so deep inside the zone unnoticed.

 The impact of the explosion collapsed the roof of the mosque, which caved in and injured many, according to Zafar Khan, a local police officer.

 A survivor, 38-year-old police officer Meena Gul, said he was inside the mosque when the bomb went off.
 He said he doesn’t know how he survived unhurt.
 He could hear cries and screams after the bomb exploded, Gul said.

 Rescuers scrambled trying to remove mounds of debris from the mosque grounds and get to worshippers still trapped under the rubble, police said.
-Khan said said several of the wounded were listed in critical condition at a hospital and there were fears the death toll would rise.
+At a nearby hospital, many of the wounded were listed in critical condition as the casualty toll rose.

 Prime Minister Shahbaz Sharif in a statement condemned the bombing, and ordered authorities to ensure the best possible medical treatment to the victims.
 He also vowed “stern action” against those who were behind the attack.